chiostro/sign-pdf-termux/README.md

     ```bash
      sh signpdf.sh
     ```
- The file pds and png will be used.
+ The file pds and png conteined   in the folder will be used.
- Example sh signpdf.sh document.pdf signed.png 2 2 30 +130+1610
+ Example of run:  sh signpdf.sh document.pdf signed.png w 2 30 +130+1610 # w means white for background of the signed paper.

 ## Usage
 Bash script  can run without parameters.
 For default as test, it will overwrite the original pdf in the folder with the signature of Napoleone, printing a new file with the suffix "signed_".